FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-12.md

 Discussion:

-{::comment}

-    VP: DONE: Use MUST NOT to make Controller behavior constrained, conditionally?

-{:/comment}

 &nbsp;
 : Max Load is an example of an optional attribute (outside the list of Search Goals) required by some implementations of MLRsearch.